Originally posted 7th September 2016

 #3 – “It’ll happen when you’re not looking for it”

 … That is a total contradiction to the second one!
 Love hasn’t exactly done the best job of finding me so far; Maybe it got lost somewhere, perhaps it requires a map?
-All i know is this is such frustrating advice because it basically just means you have to sit there and wait.. and wait.. and then wait some more.
+All I know is that this is such frustrating advice because it basically just means you have to sit there and wait.. and wait.. and then wait some more.

 #4 – “I can set you up with…”